 Another suggestion.
-Notice how suddenly a face appears in the cloud or in the bushes, and then try wondering if the dogs and very young children might not also see such "creatures" and take them for real things that come into and go out of existence and can pop up anywhere without warning.
-What shall we call such a look at things, such a view?
-The animal look or view or take?
-Or perhaps the natural take, the take that nature takes, for it seems so certain that the things that appear on the retina of our eyes are real and just as they appear to us.
+Notice how suddenly a face appears in the cloud or in the brush of bushes, and then try wondering if the dogs and very young children might not also see such "creatures" and take them for real things that come into and go out of existence and can pop up anywhere without warning.
+What shall we call such a look at things, such a perspective?
+The animal look or perspective or take?
+Or perhaps the natural take, the perspective that nature takes, for it seems so certain that the things that appear on the retina of our eyes are real and exist just as they appear to us.
 It seems counterintuitive that we would not see these impressions on our eyes and our other sense organs as real things as they appear, rather than simply representations of things.

 One of the things that Kant is going to do in the Critique of Pure Reason is to examine how it is that we have the one take on the world and not the other.
 One take (the human) can be called "real" and the other "illusion", the real seeing the products of the senses as merely representational and the other (or illusionary) taking and treating appearances as things on their own where things in physical fact do get smaller at a distance and even sometimes go out of existence (and not just out of sight)